Mark Denton EsqShop prints

 Mark Denton was born in Greenwich, London, into a large family of scrap merchants.
 Everyone worked at G.F.
 Denton & Sons; Father, Mother, Uncles, Aunties, Denton and all of his siblings.

 After yet another acid burn, aged 15, from a lorry load of car batteries, Mark decided the materials reclamation world was not for him.
-He enrolled at Ravensbourne’s School of Vocational Studies (without the required qualifications to get into the main college) where he studied graphics, photography and technical drawing.
+He enrolled at Ravensbourne’s School of Vocational Studies where he studied graphics, photography and technical drawing.

 Following an unglamorous start as a paste-up artist on the magazine ‘Knitter’s Digest’, Denton secured a job as an assistant typographer and visualiser at the London office of the American advertising agency, Leo Burnett.
 In less than a decade, Mark found himself as the Creative Director of his own agency and one of the most awarded Art Directors on the planet.